 - Tailor-made solution features an installation width of just 10 mm

 - Special stainless-steel ring ensure a long service life

 - Interference-free speed measurements of the metal strip for optimum drive control

 Following discussions with the end customer Johannes Hübner Giessen installed a suitable measuring system with magnetic sensor technology that could be adapted to suit the conditions.
 The selected MAG 260 consists of a pulse wheel with an outside diameter of 260 mm as well as a scanning head with completely encapsulated electronics sealed to IP67.
-The bearingless system is impervious to shock and vibration; it supplies interference-free signals even when subjected to extreme loads from aggressive liquids and vapours.
-By doing without a separate reference channel it was possible to implement the extremely slim 10 mm design width as specified.
+The bearingless system is unaffected by shock and vibration; it supplies interference-free signals even when exposed to extreme high quantities of aggressive liquids and vapours.
+Without using the reference pulse it was possible to implement the extremely slim 10 mm design width as needed.